ETCCooperative/docs-ethercluster/docs/kubernetes.md

 ## Quick Overview

-We know already that containerization (like Docker) helps us package softwares to allow for deploying new versions of the applications
+We know already that containerization (like Docker) helps us package software to allow for deploying new versions of the applications
 24/7.

 **Note**: If you're not familiar with Docker, there's a great tutorial [here](https://docker-curriculum.com/).
 We will quickly brush over Docker later when going over a container we will be using in Kubernetes.

-What Kubernetes enables us to do is making sure those containerized applications we are deploying are running where and when we want them to and give them tools they need to work easily.
+What Kubernetes enables us to do is make sure those containerized applications we are deploying are running where and when we want them to and give them the tools they need to work easily.

 Essentially, the idea is to first create a cluster (images shown below taken from Kubernetes tutorial above for demonstration).
 ![cluster-img](_media/cluster_img.png)